Beliavsky/Fortran-code-on-GitHub/README.md

 [ParaFEM](https://github.com/ParaFEM/ParaFEM): open source parallel finite element analysis library that is documented by the text book "Programming the Finite Element Method"

+[ParallelFEM-Fortran](https://github.com/chennachaos/PFEMFort): Parallel programming for Finite Element Analysis using Fortran and PETSc, by chennachaos.
+This code includes several parallel implementations for the Lapalace equation and linear elasticity in 2D and 3D.

 [PSyclone](https://github.com/stfc/PSyclone): domain-specific compiler for Finite Difference/Volume/Element Earth-system models in Fortran

 ## Fortran Books and Tutorials